fluxrider/jetslalom/README.md

 ## How to run

 I assume you got a Java JDK installed and know how to use the command line for your OS.
-I'm using a posix system (i.e. Linux).
-Yet I wish it was simpler.
-Java sucks for this.
+I'm using a posix system with bash (i.e. standard Linux).

-Simplest way I can think of:
+Simple way:
 - no gamepad support
 - no desktop scaling
-- yet it still needs an ugly classpath hack
 ```
-javac -cp .:gamepad_none Game3D.java
+javac Game3D.java
-java -cp .:gamepad_none Game3D
+java Game3D
 ```

 The ridiculous way: